Sean-Der/fail2web/README.md

 Your other choice would be to serve on the loopback only.
 You could then use an SSH tunnel as a socks proxy.

+##Getting Help
+###IRC
+The #fail2web channel on Freenode is the official channel Feel free to mention Sean-Der in channel, and I will do my best to help you as soon as possible

 ##License
 The MIT License (MIT)